DEFRA/ffc-development-guide/docs/static-code-analysis.md

 The URL must be in the format, `https://<jenkinsinstance>/sonarqube-webhook/`.
 Note the final `/` is mandatory.

 ## Projects
 SonarQube has the concept of a `Project` which is used to monitor and report code analysis.
-A project should have a one to one relationship with a repo.
-Multiple repos should not share a single project.
+A project should have a one to one relationship with a repository.
+Multiple repositories should not share a single project.

 The name of the project should match the name of the repository.